Missing Gatlinburg woman found dead

 The body of Claudene Whaley, 76, was recovered Saturday, according to the Tennessee Bureau of Investigation.

-Monday, August 8, a Silver Alert was issued for Whaley.
-That following Wednesday, the TBI reported they found the car they believe Whaley was driving along Gulf Road in the Hartford area of Cocke County.
+A Silver Alert was issued Monday, Aug.
+8 for Whaley.
+TBI reported Wednesday that they found the car believed to be Whaley’s.
+She was reported to be driving along Gulf Road in the Hartford area of Cocke County.

 Authorities have not revealed where they recovered Whaley’s body.

-The TBI releasing on Twitter, “We’d like to offer sincere condolences to her friends and family who love her and are missing her.”
+The TBI released a statement on Twitter, “We’d like to offer sincere condolences to her friends and family who love her and are missing her.”